 Where Is the Cincinnati Police Department Located?

 The Cincinnati Police Department Records Section is located at 801 Linn Street.
 They are open Monday through Friday, except holidays, from 8 AM until 4 PM.

 How to Read Your Cincinnati Accident Report

 Once you receive the accident report, it’s important to understand what it says.
 Start by verifying all details on the report are correct, including your basic information and contact details.
 Even a minor mistake could impact your personal injury claim.
 If there are any inaccuracies, it’s crucial to contact the police department right away.

 There should be a diagram with areas of impact marked.
 Ensure you agree with the details here because insurance companies will look at the police diagrams when determining liability.
 The report will list the primary cause of your accident and what the weather and road conditions were like at the time of the collision.

-Be sure to read the narrative section, as responding officers often list information there that you won’t find elsewhere in the report.
+Be sure to read the narrative section, as responding officers often list information there that you won’t find elsewhere in the collision report.

-Contact a Cincinnati Car Accident Lawyer
+Contact an Ohio Car Accident Lawyer For Help

 If you sustained injuries in an Ohio auto accident caused by another party’s negligence, you don’t have to pursue a claim on your own.
 Instead, let the experienced legal team at Bensinger Legal Services represent you.